A note on your oncology massage therapist.

 Is massage OK during chemotherapy?

-Below are some of the benefits of oncology massage in and around your chemotherapy.
+Below are some benefits of oncology massage in and around your chemotherapy.

 ● reduced post-treatment fatigue